BAC Lightning F6

 Lightning F.6, XR753, 23 Sqn, RAF .

 The roundel colours are inaccurate so the roundels are to be substituted by others like from XTRADECAL.
+The blue colours are far too dark.

 Unfortunately, the shape of the rear fuselage at the engine exhausts is not OK: the shape is too narrow and the curves too pronounced.
 The same applies for the belly fairings, which are far too big.
-These errors are quite noticable, but in our rescue come two correction sets from HERITAGE AVIATION MODELS, a set for the belly and a set for the rear fuselage area.
-The intake ring and nose intake bullet are from casted metal.
+The intake ring is not sharp edged and wrong profile.

 Building the model